alan-turing-institute/scivision/docs/contributing.md

 #### Submitting your model to the catalog

-Once you have prepared a model for inclusion in the catalog, submit some details about it [here](https://sci.vision/#/new-model).
+Once you have prepared a model for inclusion in the catalog, submit it [here](https://sci.vision/#/new-model).
 You will need a GitHub account.
 Submitting this form will open a pull request on your behalf, that adds the model to the catalog.

 Once your model submission is accepted, it will become available to other users of scivision.